wmak/selenate/README.rst

     from selenate import Selenate
     browser = Selenate() # start your browser browser.get("https://github.com/wmak/selenate") # go to this url
-    browser.click(".mega-octicon") # click on this css element
+    browser.click(".mega-octicon") # click on this css elemen